rbkoffee/ztm-python/Variables.md

 Can be declared with '' , "" , '''  '''
 ''' can be used for multi-line strings '''

+Strings are immutable until the value of the variable they're assigned to is reassigned.

 ### Concatenation
 ```python
 # Combining two variables of type 'str'